iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

 which is quite plainly unaffected by a small number of outliers.

 ## Correlation
+DataSciencester’s VP of Growth has a theory that the amount of time people spend on the site is related to the number of friends they have on the site (she’s not a VP for nothing), and she’s asked you to verify this.
+After digging through traffic logs, you’ve come up with a list daily_minutes that shows how many minutes per day each user spends on DataSciencester, and you’ve ordered it so that its elements correspond to the elements of our previous num_friends list.
+We’d like to investigate the relationship between these two metrics.
+We’ll first look at covariance, the paired analogue of variance.
+Whereas variance measures how a single variable deviates from its mean, covariance measures how two variables vary in tandem from their means:
 ## Simpson's Paradox
 ## Some Other Correlational Caveats
 ## Correlation and Causation